rudaottaviani/GettingCleaningDataProject/CodeBook.md

 assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+##### Project Tasks Description:

+From the original Data Set we have to:

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-All data in the tidy Data Set are Grouped by Activity and Subject and for each Feature were calculated the average.
+** *Note: All Feature in the tidy data set are grouped by Activity and Subject and were calculated the Average* **

-#### Single Features Description:
+#### Tidy Data Set Features Description:

 1. **Activity**:
 The activity of the subject testing.
 Valid Values are: **WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS,